-4 A stellar mass offset is not unique to the HSC-SSP and MIZUKI but commonly seen even among galaxy catalogues with multi-wavelength data including near-infrared photometry (e.g., van Dokkum et al. 2014).
+4 A stellar mass offset is not unique to the HSC-SSP and MIZUKI but commonly seen even among galaxy catalogues with multiwavelength data including near-infrared photometry (e.g., van Dokkum et al. 2014).

 Figure 2.
 The redshift distributions of the main sample.
 The left, middle and right panels correspond to all, red, and blue galaxies, respectively.
 Red, blue, yellow, green, and black lines indicate COSMOS, SXDS, ELAIS-N1, DEEP2-3, and the sum of the four fields.
-We do not focus on z < 1 and z > 1.5 (grey shaded areas) in the main analysis except for overdensity estimation (§ 3.4) and characterisation of field galaxies (§ 4).
+We do not focus on z < 1 and z > 1.5 (grey shaded areas) in the main analysis except for the field galaxy subtraction described in § 4.1.